SLT School Leadership Toolkit for Headteachers and Subject Leaders

 Resources and interventions

 What to buy in and what to resource internally?
 It’s a balancing act as ever and very much depends on the capabilities of your existing workforce.
-To help you make these decisions, there are a number of articles to read regarding where money would be well spent such as on these maths manipulatives or where the decision is a bigger one given the costs involved in maths schemes of work (unless you go for the ever popular White Rose resources of course).
+To help you make these decisions, there are a number of articles to read regarding where money would be well spent such as on these maths manipulatives or where the decision is a bigger one given the costs involved in maths schemes of work (unless you go for the ever popular White Rose Maths of course).
 Then there are the additional things which can make a big impact but may take some adjustments to begin with such as the primary school interventions or the education technology you choose to invest in.

 Secrets of successful school leadership